Heroux proposes sustainability commission as he leaves Attleboro post

 Heroux listed nine other responsibilities of the commission.

-The third was “promoting sustainability and resiliency within and outside the community.”
+The third is “promoting sustainability and resiliency within and outside the community.”

 The plan Davis and his team put together is comprised of six pillars that include the topics of sustainable growth, water security, waste reduction, conservation, renewable energy, education and participation.